PedroToto/Bike-Sharing-Demand/project_report.md

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-Since the datetime feature was already in datetime type, i extracted year, month, day and hour into separate features from the datetime feature and i also converted the type of the features season and weather into category type.
+Since the datetime feature was already in datetime type, i extracted year, month, day and hour into separate features from the datetime feature and i also converted the type of the features season, holiday, workingday and weather into category type.

 ### How much better did your model preform after adding additional features and why do you think that is?
-After adding the four new features the model grow up from `1.79022` `to 0.68957`.
+After adding the four new features the model grow up from `1.79022` `to 0.69275`.
 We know that Feature engineering is useful to create a robust dataset and increase the effectiveness of a model.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 In my case with the hyperparameters the performance drop down to `0.48534` using `GBM` and `NN_TORCH` with a `num_trials` equal to 5.
-After difference try i add the `XGB` and a `num_trials` equal to 3 the performance grow up to `0.57764`.
+After difference try i add the `XGB` and a `num_trials` equal to 3 the performance grow up to `0.60173`.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would spend more time on exploratory data analysis and also try more hyperparameters.